Bubbie: It’s been a year!

 Once when she played Monopoly “against” her youngest son Sam, she noticed he skipped his turn and asked him why.
 He said he didn’t have the money now to buy the house, he’d wait for the next round.
 Not missing a beat, she replied vehemently “Sammy, nonono, buy the house NOW!
 I’ll give you the money!”
 She was groomed to the point of fastidiousness, but thought nothing of sticking an impeccably manicured hand deep in our babies’ diapers, scanning what she retrieved as if it were chocolate sauce, and exclaiming excitedly “Yes!
 He made!” or opening her skirt invitingly to a sick child and whispering to him “here here shepsele!
 Brech, brech!”

-All of us, all sizes and all ages, piled in Bubbie’s small apartment regularly.
+All kids big and small piled in Bubbie’s small apartment

 There are no treats she didn’t lavish upon us: lasagna, fried flounder (which she pronounced flan-dray), stuffed cabbage, borscht, latkas (which she made year-round, at the drop of a hat), cinnamon babka, challah, carrot cake, cheesecake and other unforgettable goodies taken from her short but dazzling repertoire.
 She gamely anointed me cookie queen, and I’m pleased to say the royal distinction endures to this day.
 Once our son Yakov, then just seven or eight, chose to write about her for his homework.
 “Everyone comes to my bubbie, and she cooks for all of them, she is like Avraham Avinu”.
 We would tease her about her Russian friends with the Seussian names that rhymed with her own: Sima, Anya, Yetta, Guenia, Manya.
 We caught up on all the television and newspaper gossip.
 She got a kick out of reading about James Brown heading for jail yet again: “Great news: the hardest working man in show business can rest now!”